 According to the diagnostic and statistical manual of mental disorders, the DSM-5 diagnostic criteria for the binge-eating disorder include recurrent binge-eating episodes that occur at least once a week for more than three months.
 By definition, a binge-eating episode involves the eating of a large quantity of food within a discrete-time period or feeling a lack of control during the episode.

 Typically, a binge-eating episode will be accompanied by:

 - Eating more rapidly

 - Feeling uncomfortably full

 - Eating without feeling hungry

-Individuals also feel distressed about eating habits and binge eating.
-However, they do not purge following episodes to reduce calorie intake, which is indicative of bulimia nervosa.
+Individuals with a binge-eating disorder also feel distressed about their eating habits and binge eating.
+However, they do not purge following episodes to reduce calorie intake, which is instead indicative of bulimia nervosa.